 We tend to think of narcissists as so self-promoting that they care less about attaining useful goals than about looking like they’ve accomplished them.
 If they do, so much the better, but if not, then as long as others think they have, that’s fine.
 Narcissists are all about the glory, not about the doing, unless they happen to reach their desired ends in the process.
-Yet, researchers have puzzled over years about the possibility that people high in narcissism are also, paradoxically, high in perfectionism or the actual desire to achieve a flawless performance.
-Thus, there should be a side of narcissism that allows people to get things done, not just look like they have.
-A new analysis of 30 studies involving over 9,000 participants headed by University of Western Ontario psychologist Martin Smith and colleagues (2016) shows that there’s more to the story than just a simple narcissism-perfectionism link.
+Yet researchers have puzzled over the possibility that people high in narcissism are also, paradoxically, high in perfectionism, or the actual desire to achieve a flawless performance.
+Thus, there should be a side of narcissism that allows people to get things done, and not just look like they have.
+A new analysis of 30 studies involving more than 9,000 participants headed by University of Western Ontario psychologist Martin Smith and colleagues (2016) shows that there’s more to the story than just a simple narcissism/perfectionism link.

 For individuals high on grandiose narcissism, then, the desire to seem perfect will color their interactions with others.
-Envious of anyone who they think of as better than them, they become enraged when they’re outdone by someone else.
-Even worse, they hate being criticized or confronted with any of their flaws.
+Envious of anyone whom they think of as better than them, they become enraged when they’re outdone by anyone else, and they hate being criticized or confronted with any of their flaws.
 For example, perhaps you’re on a committee with someone who’s taken on an elected position out of a desire to win the election, not to do the actual work.
-When this become clear, and they’re shirking their duties, anyone who points this out will be subjected to a vitriolic assault.
+When this become clear, and they shirk their duties, anyone who points this out will be subjected to a vitriolic assault.

-Research should, Smith et al. argue, be able to establish the narcissism-perfectionism link quite clearly given this solid theoretical base.
+Research, Smith et al. argue, should be able to establish the narcissism-perfectionism link quite clearly given this solid theoretical base.
 However, until now the field has produced a very mixed bag of results.
-This is due to variations from study to study in such important qualities as nature of the participants (including gender), the definition of “narcissism,” and the fact that perfectionism can be self-focused (wanting to be perfect to satisfy yourself) or other-oriented (wanting to be perfect to please others).
+This is due to variations from study to study in such important qualities as the nature of the participants (including gender), the definition of “narcissism,” and the fact that perfectionism can be self-focused (wanting to be perfect to satisfy yourself) or other-oriented (wanting to be perfect to please others).
 Some studies have sample sizes that are too small to allow for adequate testing of the relationship.
-Thus, after 25 years, the field was in somewhat of a disarray.
+Thus, after 25 years, the field was somewhat in disarray.
 Using powerful procedures involved with “meta-analysis” (i.e. combining effects across studies), the Western Ontario team was able to consolidate the findings and come up with some answers.

 One important point made by Smith and colleagues is that not all narcissists are the same, nor are all perfectionists.
-Furthermore, people aren’t just all one or another.
-Most studies in personality that examine narcissism are not investigating people with narcissistic personality disorder but instead are interested in the personality trait of narcissism, a trait along which people can vary.
+Further, people aren’t just all one or the other.
+Most studies in personality that examine narcissism are not investigating people with narcissistic personality disorder, but instead are interested in the personality trait of narcissism, a trait along which people can vary.
 Making this meta-analysis unique was its inclusion of unpublished data, therefore eliminating the bias that can come from using studies in which only findings that meet the criterion of statistical significance are reported.

-Seeking perfection is a mindset that many people have, not just people high in narcissism.
+Seeking perfection is a mindset that many people have, not just those who are high in narcissism.
 However, for those who tend toward narcissistic personalities, it’s all about the particular type of narcissism in question.
 For the grandiose narcissist, as Smith et al. point out, “Image is everything” (p.
-99) but for the vulnerable, it’s approval that drives them toward perfection.
+99), but for the vulnerable, it’s approval that drives them toward perfection.

 Follow me on Twitter @swhitbo for daily updates on psychology, health, and aging.
 Feel free to join my Facebook group, "Fulfillment at Any Age," to discuss today's blog, or to ask further questions about this posting.